mongodb/specifications/source/server-selection/server-selection.rst

 For read operations, all servers of type Mongos are suitable; the ``mode``, ``tag_sets``, and ``maxStalenessSeconds`` read preference parameters are ignored for selecting a server, but are passed through to mongos.
-See `Passing read preference to mongos`_.
+See `Passing read preference to mongos and load balancers`_.

 For write operations, all servers of type Mongos are suitable.